-We have audited the financial statements of Royal Borough of Greenwich (the "Authority") for the year ended 31 March 2016 under the Local Audit and Accountability Act 2014 (the "Act").
-The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the Housing Revenue Account, the Movement on the Housing Revenue Account Statement, the Collection Fund Account and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/ LAASAC Code of Practice on Local Authority Accounting in the United Kingdom 2015/16.
+We have audited the financial statements of the Royal Borough of Greenwich (the "Authority") for the year ended 31 March 2017 under the Local Audit and Accountability Act 2014 (the "Act").
+The financial statements comprise the Expenditure and Funding Analysis, the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the Housing Revenue Account, the Collection Fund Account and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.

 This report is made solely to the members of the Authority, as a body, in accordance with Part 5 of the Act and as set out in paragraph 43 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
-Our audit work has been undertaken so that we might state to the members those matters we are required to state to them in an auditor's report and for no other purpose.
+Our audit work has been undertaken so that we might state to the Authority's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Authority and the Authority's members as a body, for our audit work, for this report, or for the opinions we have formed.